-- investments in Real Estate UCIs issued by the Fund Manager in charge of the present Sub-Fund; - investments in Real Estate UCIs whose exposure to Luxembourg exceeds 5%; - investments in listed Real Estate UCIs; - investments in closed-end Real Estate UCIs; - investments in Real Estate UCIs qualified as real estate debt funds; - investments in Real Estate UCIs with constraint to further commitments/investments (i.e. the investment must be limited to the initial committed/invested sum under all circumstances); - investments in Real Estate UCIs qualified as Fund of Funds or special purpose company; - investments in Real Estate UCIs where a complex and opaque structure no longer ensures that the investment restrictions described in the Issue Document can be fully complied with; - investments in real estate equities or any other form of direct investment in real estate assets.
+- investments in Real Estate UCIs issued by the Fund Manager in charge of the present Sub-Fund; - investments in Real Estate UCIs whose exposure to Luxembourg exceeds 5%; - investments in listed Real Estate UCIs; - investments in closed-end Real Estate UCIs; - investments in Real Estate UCIs qualified as real estate debt funds (i.e. investing primarly in real estate debt); - investments in Real Estate UCIs with constraint to further commitments/investments (i.e. the investment must be limited to the initial committed/invested sum under all circumstances); - investments in Real Estate UCIs qualified as Fund of Funds; - investments in Real Estate UCIs where a complex and opaque structure no longer ensures that the investment restrictions described in the Issue Document can be fully complied with; - investments in real estate equities or any other form of direct investment in real estate assets or direct investments in special purpose vehicles.